barometz/interro/README.md

 inflexible and ugly to boot, but interro is intended to be both flexible and generic, without making it a hassle to set up.

-Currently only a single list of open questions is supported, but plans for the future include multiple choice, more explicitly optional questions and possibly some amount of response-based branching.
+Interro supports branching and different types of questions, such as yes/no and strings.
+Future plans include multiple choice and more explicitly optional questions, although it remains to be seen whether the latter makes sense in the format.

 Usage
 -----
 To be documented.
-See interro-demo.py for current details.
+See demo.py for current details.
 May change significantly.